 - Successfully complete 48 units as outlined in the Program Structure

-- The Undergraduate Certificate in Health has been designed as a pathway into the Bachelor of Nursing Science
+- The Undergraduate Certificate in Health will provide direct credit into the Bachelor of Nursing Science

 - Completing this program within the specified (full-time) duration is based on studying 48 unit points per semester (normally 4 courses) and following the recommended study sequence